CesiumGS/cesium-unreal/Documentation/style-guide.md

 - The `Private` folder contains everything else: private classes, functions, etc. that users will never have to deal with.

 Be aware that the `Private` folder can reference files in the `Public` folder, but not vice versa.
 It's possible that a class in `Public` needs to `#include` something that would otherwise exist in the `Private` folder, e.g., the type of a private member variable.
 Use forward declarations to avoid this where possible, but you ultimately may have to move that class to the `Public` folder, even if it's not public API.
 This is fine.

-## Macros

-Unreal Engine uses several macros that we also use in our code.
-There is no dedicated page that explains the workings of these macros, but the most relevant ones are summarized below.

-### Class-Level Macros

-Most structs and classes use top-level macros depending on the type of class they are.
-Upon building the plugin, these macros are intercepted by the Unreal Header Tool and used to generate boilerplate code for us.
-This results in features like interoperability with the Blueprint system and `UObject` garbage collection.

-We primarily deal with `USTRUCT()`, `UCLASS()`.
-This results in `.generated.h` files being auto-generated for our classes.

-Unreal's build tools will alert you of this, but for the record, the `.generated.h` file should be the very last include at the top of the file.

-## Units

-Although Unreal uses centimeter units, Cesium for Unreal uses meters, which is standard across our runtimes.
-To avoid confusion, it is best to make remarks about the expected units of a function in its documentation.
-Be as consistent with scale.